316k/kohana-admin/README.md

 Copy the file `modules/kohana-admin/config/admin.php` to APPPATH/config/admin.php and edit it :

-Fields you'll probably have to change :
+Fields you might want to change :

 - `browse_for_fields` : Array of objects => belongs_to relation that should be filled using an external window to find the matching model,
 - `ignored_fields` : Array of objects => fields that shouldn't editable from the editor,